17 August 2024

 Implementing CRUD Operations

-• Create Operation: Start by creating a model class that represents your database table.
-Then, add a DbContext class to manage the entity's lifecycle.
+• Create Operation: Create a model class representing your database table and a DbContext class.
 In your Blazor components, create a form for adding new records.
-Use the DbContext to save the data to the database.

-Testing and Deploying the Application
+Testing and Deploying

 Start building your Blazor CRUD app today and experience the seamless integration of Blazor and SQL Server with .NET 8.0!